Configuration Lie groupoids and orbifold braid groups: Statements of results

 Then ${\cal G}_{\bullet}$ defines a simplicial manifold and its geometric realization is defined as the {\it classifying space} $B{\cal G}$ of $\cal G$.
-Up to weak homotopy equivalence this space is unique in the equivalence class (see \cite{IM} for definition) of $\cal G$.
+Up to weak homotopy equivalence this space is unique in the equivalence class (see [\cite{IM}, \S2.4, \S4.3]) of $\cal G$.
 The homotopy groups of $\cal G$ are then defined as follows.
-See \cite{IM}.
-An $a$-fibration between Lie groupoids induces a fibration on their classifying spaces.
-Hence, for c-groupoids, we can calculate the homotopy groups of the $a$-configuration Lie groupoids inductively using the long exact sequence of homotopy groups.
+See [\cite{IM}, \S4.3].
+An $a$ or a $b$-fibration between Lie groupoids induces a quasifibration on their classifying spaces ([\cite{May72}, Theorem 12.7]).
+Recall that, a {\it quasifibration} is a map which induces a long exact sequence of homotopy groups, similar to the one induced by a (Serre) fibration, equivalently, for path connected base, if the homotopy fiber is weak homotopy equivalent to a fiber.
+Hence, for c-groupoids, we can calculate the homotopy groups of the $a$ or the $b$-configuration Lie groupoids inductively using the long exact sequence of homotopy groups.

-For this to happen for a $b$-fibration $f:{\cal H}\to {\cal G}$, we need some further assumptions, to deduce that $f_1$ is also a fibration.
-We describe it at the end of Subsection \ref{PF}.